BUPT-Data-Intelligence-Lab/DIVINE/GAIL-MINERVA/README.md

 pip install -r requirements.txt
 ```

+## Dataset

+The preprocessed NELL-995  dataset can be downloaded [here](<https://drive.google.com/open?id=1SXK42ImtCkdTE-gxvfhJ_27K21vhqYKy>) and should be located in the [datasets](<https://github.com/Ruiping-Li/DIVINE/tree/master/GAIL-MINERVA/datasets>) directory.

 ## Training

-The hyperparam configs for each experiments are in the [configs](https://github.com/shehzaadzd/MINERVA/tree/master/configs) directory.
+The hyperparameter configs for each experiments are in the [configs](<https://github.com/Ruiping-Li/DIVINE/tree/master/GAIL-MINERVA/configs>) directory.
 To start a particular experiment, just do
 ```
 sh run.sh configs/${dataset}.sh
 ```